orion-labs/genkeyset/README.md

     go build

-You will find a binary in the current working directory named `genkeyset`
+You will find a binary in the current working directory named `genkeyset`.
+Run it with the instructions above.